If Waivers or Consents Cannot Be Obtained Sample Clauses

 If Waivers or Consents Cannot Be Obtained.
 To the extent that the consents, approvals and waivers referred to in Section 1.3.1 are not obtained by Seller, or until the impracticalities of Transfer referred to therein are resolved, Seller will, during the term of the affected Contract, use reasonable efforts at Purchaser's sole cost and expense to (a) provide to Purchaser the benefits of any Contract referred to in Section 1.3.1, (b) cooperate in any reasonable and lawful arrangement designed to provide such benefits to Purchaser, and (c) enforce, at the written request of Purchaser, for the account of Purchaser, any rights of Seller arising from any such Contract (including the right to elect to terminate such Contract in accordance with the terms thereof upon the advice of Purchaser).

 If Waivers or Consents Cannot Be Obtained.
-To the extent that the Material Consents are not obtained by Seller, (i) Seller and Parent shall use their best efforts to (x) provide or cause to be provided to Purchaser the benefits of any license or approval and of any contract, license or other agreement referred to in Section 1.2(a), (y) cooperate in any arrangement, reasonable and lawful as to Seller and Purchaser, designed to provide such benefits to Purchaser and (z) enforce for the account and at the expense of Seller any rights of Seller arising from the licenses, approvals, contracts and other agreements referred to in Section 1.2(a) against such issuer or the other party or parties referred to therein, including, without limitation, the right to elect to terminate in accordance with the terms thereof on the advice of Purchaser, and (ii) Purchaser shall use reasonable efforts to perform the obligations of Seller arising under such licenses, approvals, contracts and other agreements, to the extent that, by reason of the transactions consummated pursuant to this Agreement, Purchaser has control over the resources necessary to perform such obligations; provided however, that nothing in this Section 1.2(c) shall constitute a waiver of the fulfillment of any condition to the obligations of the parties as set forth in Article VII.
+To the extent that the Material Consents are not obtained by Seller, (i) Seller shall use its best efforts to (x) provide or cause to be provided to Purchaser the benefits of any license or approval and of any contract, license or other agreement referred to in Section 1.2(a), (y) cooperate in any arrangement, reasonable and lawful as to Seller and Purchaser, designed to provide such benefits to Purchaser and (z) enforce for the account and at the expense of Seller any rights of Seller arising from the licenses, approvals, contracts and other agreements referred to in Section 1.2(a) against such issuer or the other party or parties referred to therein, including, without limitation, the right to elect to terminate in accordance with the terms thereof on the advice of Purchaser, and (ii) Purchaser shall use reasonable efforts to perform the obligations of Seller arising under such licenses, approvals, contracts and other agreements, to the extent that, by reason of the transactions consummated pursuant to this Agreement, Purchaser has control over the resources necessary to perform such obligations; provided however, that nothing in this Section 1.2(c) shall constitute a waiver of the fulfillment of any condition to the obligations of the parties as set forth in Article VII.

 If Waivers or Consents Cannot Be Obtained.
 If any of the consents or waivers referred to in Section 2.4(a) are not obtained, or if there is a delay in obtaining such consents, (i) Member and the Company will, at the Company’s expense, cooperate in a mutually agreeable arrangement under which the Company would obtain the rights and benefits of and bear the obligations and liabilities under the applicable Authorization contemplated by this Agreement, and (ii) Member and the Company shall continue to use commercially reasonable efforts to attempt to obtain such consents or waivers.
 The Company will indemnify and otherwise make whole Member for any claims, obligations and liabilities (including all costs and expenses incurred in connection therewith) arising under any such Authorizations.